emsesp/EMS-ESP32/README.md

 ## Getting Started

 1. Build the circuit (or purchase a ready built one from Kees via his [GitHub](https://github.com/bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz) page or the [Domoticz forum](http://www.domoticz.com/forum/viewtopic.php?f=22&t=22079&start=20)).
 2. Connect the EMS to the circuit and the RX/TX to the ESP8266 on pins D7 and D8.
 The EMS connection can either be the 12-15V AC direct from the EMS (split from the Thermostat if you have one) or from the Service Jack at the front.
-Again Kees has a nice explanation [here](https://github.com/bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/tree/master/Documentation).
+Again bbqkees has a nice explanation [here](https://github.com/bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/tree/master/Documentation).
 3. Optionally connect the three LEDs to show RX and TX traffic and Error codes to pins D1, D2, D3 respectively.
 I use 220 Ohm pull-down resistors.
 The pins are configurable in ``boiler.ino``.
 See the explanation below in the **code** section.
 3. Build and upload the firmware to an ESP8266 device.
 Make sure you set the MQTT and WiFi credentials.
 If you're not using MQTT leave the MQTT_IP blank.
 The firmware supports OTA too and the default hostname is 'boiler' or 'boiler.' depending on the mdns resolve.
 4. Power the ESP from an external 5V supply, either via USB or direct into the 5v vin pin.